Undredal

 Undredal is a small village in Aurland Municipality in Vestland county, Norway.
 The popular tourist destination of Undredal is located along the Aurlandsfjorden which is a branch off the massive Sognefjorden in Norway's "fjord-country."
 It sits along the Aurlandsfjorden, about 5 km south of the mouth to the Nærøyfjord.
 Undredal is home to the smallest stave church in Northern Europe, Undredal Stave Church.
+This little village was mentioned in Rick Steves' show about Norway.

+Economy

 With a population of approximately 100 people and 500 goats, Undredal is famous for the brown goat cheese (geitost) that is still produced the traditional way.
 The production of cheese is important to the local economy as eight farms produce 10 to 12 ST of cheese each year.
 Goat sausage is also produced locally.